 Research indicates that splitting your blueberry intake into two smaller servings is more effective than consuming a large amount all at once.
 For example, 100 grams of blueberries twice daily was found to be more effective for blood sugar control than eating 200 grams in a single sitting.Choose Organic Blueberries

 Eating the whole fruit is key.
-Blueberry juice may cause blood sugar and even blood pressure spikes because it lacks fiber and delivers concentrated sugars.
+Blueberry juice may cause spikes in blood sugar and even blood pressure because it lacks fiber and delivers concentrated sugar.
 Whole blueberries, on the other hand, provide fiber, antioxidants, and slower sugar release—exactly what your body needs for stable energy and health.

 Why Blueberries Deserve a Place in Your Diet